scottmckendry/sunsetr/README.md

 sunsetr &
 ```

-## Wayland
+### Wayland

-Don't try changing the time using `timedatectl` or anything like that.
-For now, change your `sunset` time earlier than the current time and start sunsetr.
-I'll be adding some simpler methods for testing real soon.
+For non-geographic modes, change your `sunset` time earlier than the current time in the configuration and restart sunsetr to test transitions immediately.

 ## ✓ Version Compatibility